-The Commission is the primary disciplinary body to investigate complaints of judicial misconduct and physical or mental incapacity of Maryland judicial officers, as empowered by the Maryland Constitution.
+The Commission is the primary disciplinary body to investigate complaints that allege judicial misconduct or mental or physical disability of Maryland judicial officers, as empowered by the Maryland Constitution.

 The work of the Commission plays a vital role in maintaining public confidence in, and preserving the integrity and impartiality of, the judiciary.
 The Commission, by providing a forum for citizens with complaints against judges, helps maintain the balance between judicial independence and public accountability.
-The Commission also helps to improve and strengthen the judiciary by creating a greater awareness among judges of the proper judicial conduct.
+The Commission also helps to improve and strengthen the judiciary by creating a greater awareness among judges of proper judicial conduct.